 NATHANIEL RUSSELL HOUSE (circa 1808)

-AT A GLANCE: The neoclassical, three- story, nine-room brick mansion on Meeting Street is a house museum operated by the Historic Charleston Foundation.
-It was purchased by the group in 1955 and served as their headquarters for 37 years until they outgrew the space.
+AT A GLANCE: The neoclassical, three-story, nine-room brick mansion on Meeting Street operates as a house museum managed by the Historic Charleston Foundation.
+Purchased by the group in 1955 it served as their headquarters for 37 years until they outgrew the space.

 “In 1818, William Faux wrote in his travel journal that he ‘called on the venerable Nathaniel Russell, Esq., residing in a splendid mansion, surrounded by a wilderness of flowers, and bowers of myrtles, oranges, and lemons, smothered with fruit and flowers….’ ” –BRANDY CULP, HISTORIC CHARLESTON FOUNDATION CURATOR